tupton/python-yahoo-weather/README.md

 [blog]: http://www.thomasupton.com/blog/?p=202

-Usage: weather.py [options] location_code
+Usage: `weather.py [options] location_code`

     $ weather.py --help
 for options and their descriptions.

-Weather data can be printed to an output file withe the `--output` option.
+Weather data can be printed to an output file with the `--output` option.

     $ weather.py 24060 --output='weather.txt'